openfoodfacts/robotoff/doc/explanations/category-prediction.md

 In Open Food Facts, more 12,500 categories exist in the [category taxonomy](https://static.openfoodfacts.org/data/taxonomies/categories.full.json) (as of March 2023).
 Category prediction using product meta-data was one the first project developed as part of Robotoff in 2018.

 A neural network model is used to predict categories [^neural].
-Details about the model training, results and model assets are available on the [model robotoff-models release page](https://github.com/openfoodfacts/robotoff-models/releases/tag/keras-category-classifier-image-embeddings-3.0).
+Details about the model training, results and model assets are available on the [model page on HuggingFace](https://huggingface.co/openfoodfacts/category_classifier).

 This model takes as inputs (all inputs are optional):